 |The cost per square metre for side return extensions is, therefore, comparatively high.|

-In this calculation, we will use four examples (A, B, C and D) with various specification options, based on Architecture for London’s completed project data.
+In the following calculation, we will use four examples (A, B, C and D) with various specification options, based on Architecture for London’s completed project data.
 These include both shell costs and fit-out costs.
 The figures exclude VAT and consultants fees, however, as these are detailed in the following section.

 A side return extension may cost £4,500 per square metre in London.
 A typical size for side return extensions is 10 or 11 sqm, so this equates to around £50,000 (A).